This post introduces View Transitions: A modern web platform feature to improve the user experience and perceived performance of a website.

 This is because same-document view transitions typically use the fetch()

-API is not compatible with Speculation rules.
+API isn't compatible with Speculation Rules.

 Using both view transitions and speculation rules can work as follows: